 Interestingly, there is no single, simple answer to this question.
 Hoodoo has been characterized as a spiritual practice, a healing tradition, an art form, and a style of magic.
 All of these are correct.
 In its heyday in nineteenth-century America, Hoodoo was understood primarily as something that one did.
-Later, Hoodoo was viewed as a kind of thought, a world view, a way of understanding causes and effects, and not only a practice.
+Later, Hoodoo was viewed as a kind of thought, a world view, a way of understanding causes and effects, and not just a practice.
 Perhaps the best way to define Hoodoo is to do so as broadly as possible, with terms that contemporary Hoodoo insiders themselves might use: Hoodoo is an African American-based tradition that makes use of natural and supernatural elements in order to create and effect change in the human experience.

 Is Hoodoo a Religion?